ChrissyBeans/ChrissyBeans/README.md

-# ***Hey there! || Temporary: I'm distracted, whisp 2 int w me!***
+# ***<p align=center>Hey there! || Temporary: I'm distracted, whisp 2 int w me!***

-**Welcome to my github.
-There's nothing super important here, tbh.**
+**<p align=center> Welcome to my github.
+There's nothing super important here, tbh.
+But here's a short intro rq.**

 ---

-Short and sweet intro rq;

-~

-I'm Chrissy, I'm 21, I go by [she](https://en.pronouns.page/@Chrissybeans)//[her](https://pronouns.cc/@Chrispybeans) pronouns.
+<p align=center> I'm Chrissy, I'm 21, I go by [she](https://en.pronouns.page/@Chrissybeans)//[her](https://pronouns.cc/@Chrispybeans) pronouns.
 Any are probably okay, but I'm not sure yet.
 Taken by My Cowboy (QPR <3)

-((By the way, there are links to both pronouns.page and pronouns.cc there!))
+<p align=center> ((By the way, there are links to both pronouns.page and pronouns.cc there!))

-I am single handedly keeping the Deltarune side of the UT/DR area alive /hj
+<p align=center> I am single handedly keeping the Deltarune side of the UT/DR area alive /hj

 .

-I'm most often offtab or not paying attention, so whisp to int/get my attention most of the time.
+<p align=center> I'm most often offtab or not paying attention, so whisp to int/get my attention most of the time.
 My status is always set to away!
 You gotta try interacting to see if I'm there.

-Mutuals are always allowed to sit w me!
+<p align=center> Mutuals are always allowed to sit w me!
 I may be awkward or surprised if I'm not used to it, but I genuinely don't mind !

 .

-Please stop eating my grapes for god's sake there is a fruit basket like right there near where I sit. /lh
+<p align=center> Please stop eating my grapes for god's sake there is a fruit basket like right there near where I sit. /lh

 ~

-BYI, I'm often quiet!
+<p align=center> BYI, I'm often quiet!
 I'm also often very forgetful, and I can apologize a lot!
 Also, do not try to friend me without ever talking to me, I will not accept it.
 (Also please do not copy or inspo any of my avatars!
 Ask for inspo, but respect my answer if I say no!)

 .

-The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
+<p align=center> The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
 I will block any proship/profic on sight!
 I will not insult you or tell you to die, but I do not want to interact with you.
 For the rest of my DNI, please visit my full dni on my strawpage. (currently unavailable since that's under construction, but my other sites have DNIs listed too.)

-I hide kind of freely.
+<p align=center> I hide kind of freely.
 If I have you or a friend hidden, it's likely for a reason.
 Please understand.

 .